About the Ceremonies

 Barnard College's Commencement celebration encompasses three ceremonies.
 The Baccalaureate Service, the Barnard College Commencement, also known as the Class Day, and the conferring of degrees that is the larger University Commencement.

 At the Barnard Commencement ceremony, Barnard degree candidates are individually recognized.
 The Presentation of Degree Candidates is the more intimate of the two commencement ceremonies and culminates with each Barnard degree candidate crossing the stage to receive congratulations from the President of the College.
 Degrees are officially conferred at the University Commencement.

 Departmental receptions take place on the Barnard campus.

-The Columbia University Commencement is the official degree conferral ceremony and consists of degree candidate and academic processions; the awarding of University medals and honors; the conferring of honorary degrees in arts, laws, letters, and science; a Commencement address by the University President; and the conferring of degrees in course to students from eighteen schools, colleges, and affiliated institutions.
+The Columbia University Commencement is the official degree conferral ceremony and consists of degree candidate and academic processions; the awarding of University medals and honors; the conferring of honorary degrees in arts, laws, letters, and science; a Commencement address by the University President; and the conferring of degrees in course to students from 18 schools, colleges, and affiliated institutions.
 (Candidates are not individually recognized.)

 With over 11,000 degree candidates and 20,000 participants and guests in attendance, the ceremony is an unforgettable, grand-scale celebration that appropriately marks the academic achievements of the University graduates.